The School of Engineering offers research-led degrees in a wide range of research disciplines in a highly stimulating academic environment.

 Students studying communications have access to commercial and in-house software tools for designing microwave, RF, optoelectronics and antenna systems (such as ADS™, CST™, HFSS™) and subsequent testing with network and spectrum analysers up to 110 GHz, an on-wafer prober, and high-quality anechoic chambers.

 Students interested in Information Security and Biometrics have access to state-of-the-art biometrics equipment, which can be used for studying the characteristics of the different biometric modalities introduced during the course.

-The School of Engineering has recently undergone a £3 million redevelopment and modernisation of its engineering and design facilities due for completion in July 2020.
+The School of Engineering has recently undergone a £3 million redevelopment and modernisation of its engineering and design facilities.
 This includes an engineering workshop and fabrication facilities, a dedicated makerspace for innovation, collaboration and the development of practical skills, a virtual reality suite, production studio (including photography, video and green screen facilities) and a large teaching and design studio.
 These changes will deliver modern and advanced teaching and research facilities supporting all Engineering, Design and Digital Arts subjects.

 As a postgraduate student, you are part of a thriving research community and receive support through a wide-ranging programme of individual supervision, specialised research seminars, general skills training programmes, and general departmental colloquia, usually with external speakers.
 We encourage you to attend and present your work at major conferences, as well as taking part in our internal conference and seminar programmes.